-Cozumel, a largely unspoilt Mexican island in the Caribbean Sea, is famed for its Mayan history, coral reefs and scuba diving.
-Lying off the Yucatan coast, the island of Cozumel has over 40 shrines to Ixchel, the Mayan goddess of the moon, the sea and fertility.
+Cozumel, is famed for its Mayan history, coral reefs and scuba diving.
+Lying off the Yucatan coast, the island has over 40 shrines to Ixchel, the Mayan goddess of the moon, the sea and fertility.
 Many are carved from coral – the island is part of the Great Maya Barrier Reef – and archaeologists regularly find the small clay dolls, which were offerings to the goddess.
+[ReadMoreMob]

 The eco-park, Chankanaab, is the number one attraction in Cozumel; a lagoon with underwater caverns, and home to dolphins, manatees, iguanas and sea turtles.
 The relaxing haven of the National Marine Park boasts stunning beaches and beautiful botanical gardens.
 The popular diving spot around a section of the Mesoamerican Reef is the location of the amazing submerged sculptures of Museo Subacuático de Arte.

-The island’s small town of San Miguel is relaxed and friendly and there are plenty of cafés, bars and shops to enjoy.
-The Museo de la Isla de Cozumel has interesting exhibits about the island, its flora and fauna, and the formation of the coral reef.
+Museo de la Isla de Cozumel, in the small town of San Miguel, has interesting exhibits about the island, its flora and fauna, and the formation of the coral reef.
 There are also Mayan artefacts and various items from its time as a Spanish colony, including cannons, swords and armour.

 No visit to Mexico would be complete without exploring Chichen Itza, one of the most famous Mayan temple cities and most visited sites in the country.
 Meaning ‘at the well of the Itza’, this pre-Colombian city was the political and economic centre of the Mayan civilisation.
 Chichen Itza is today a UNESCO World Heritage Site, and its Pyramid of Kulkulcan was also voted one of the New Seven Wonders of the World.
 Admire this fascinating site, and marvel at the temples, columns and the imposing pyramid on Tour E – Chichen Itza Mayan Ruins.